Global technology company ABB is selling its solar inverter business to Italy-based FIMER S.p.A.

 After closing the transaction, ABB expects the operational EBITA margin for its electrification business to be positively impacted by slightly more than 50 basis points, supporting the business’ progress towards its target margin corridor of 15%-19%.

 Completion of the deal is expected in the first quarter of 2020.
 It will be subject to certain conditions, including the completion of the carve-out and prior consultation with employee representative bodies.

 “The divestment is in line with our strategy of ongoing systematic portfolio management to strengthen competitiveness and focus on quality of revenue and higher-growth segments,” says Tarak Mehta, president of ABB’s electrification business.
 “Solar is a well-established and key focus for FIMER, and as such, we believe them to be a very good owner for ABB’s solar inverter business.
 The combination of the portfolios under FIMER will support further sales growth.
+Before registering at a casino, it would be a good idea to know what to expect from it.
+The full list of online casino reviews on our website will help you with that question.
 Through our intelligent low- and medium-voltage offering, ABB will continue to integrate solar power into a range of smart solutions, including smart buildings, energy storage and electric vehicle charging.”